 - Energy Savings – Metal roofing in general cuts down on the cost of heating and cooling because it reflects the sun’s heat that is normally absorbed by asphalt shingles, tiles, etc. Using coated or uncoated zinc roofing material helps reduce the amount of energy absorbed into a home or building.

-- Self-healing – Zinc actually possesses its own outer protective layer, which prevents against corrosion, scratching, and panel markings.
+- Self-healing – Zinc actually possesses its own outer protective layer, which prevents corrosion, scratching, and panel markings.
 If wind or another element were to scratch the surface of the zinc roof, the metal’s protective layer would actually fix and correct itself over time.

-- Easy Maintenance – Zinc’s self-healing properties often means the building owner doesn’t have to perform any routine maintenance to the roof.
+- Easy Maintenance – Zinc’s self-healing properties often mean the building owner doesn’t have to perform any routine maintenance to the roof.
 It’s often said that zinc roofing is the “install and forget about it” option to metal roofing.

-- Easy to Form – Architects and contractors often use zinc in their projects because it’s a softer metal and can be easily shaped into different profiles for rollforming, gutter forming, and seam creation.
+- Easy to Form – Architects and contractors often use zinc in their projects because it’s a softer metal and can be easily shaped into different profiles for roll forming, gutter forming, and seam creation.

 Cons of Zinc Roofing